hyperledger/indy-hipe/README.md

-# indy-hiip
+# indy-hipe

-This repo holds HIIPs (Hyperledger Indy Improvement Proposals, pronounced like "hip" for short) for chunks of technology or process that are important to standardize across the Indy ecosystem.
+This repo holds HIPEs (Hyperledger Indy Project Enhancements, pronounced like "hype" for short) for chunks of technology or process that are important to standardize across the Indy ecosystem.

 Many changes, including bug fixes and documentation improvements, can just be implemented and reviewed via the normal GitHub pull request workflow.
-Some changes, though, are "substantial"; these are the ones where a HIIP helps to produce a consensus and shared understanding in the community.
-The HIIP process is documented below.
+Some changes, though, are "substantial"; these are the ones where a HIPE helps to produce a consensus and shared understanding in the community.
+The HIPE process is documented below.

-##### Note: this repo and the improvement proposal process it embodies has a special relationship with [sovrin-sip](https://github.com/sovrin-foundation/sovrin-sip/blob/master/README-sovrin.md) and possibly similar layered standards.
+##### Note: this repo and the enhancement proposal process it embodies has a special relationship with [sovrin-sip](https://github.com/sovrin-foundation/sovrin-sip/blob/master/README-sovrin.md) and possibly similar layered standards.
 Please see [derivative networks](derivative-networks.md) for details.

 ## Table of Contents
 [Table of Contents]: #table-of-contents

   - [When you need to follow this process]
-  - [Before creating an HIIP]
+  - [Before creating an HIPE]
   - [What the process is]
-  - [The HIIP lifecycle]
+  - [The HIPE lifecycle]
-  - [Reviewing HIIPs]
+  - [Reviewing HIPEs]
-  - [Implementing an HIIP]
+  - [Implementing an HIPE]
-  - [HIIP Postponement]
+  - [HIPE Postponement]
   - [Help this is all too informal!]
   - [License]